ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 ## Iteration

-When bumps get too steep, offsets from the parallax mapping often become too far from the actual sampling point.
+When bumps get too steep, offsets from parallax mapping often become too far from the actual sampling point.
 To mitigate this, the sampling point is chosen after multiple iteration steps.

 1. Define the iteration count $k$.
 We divide the scale factor by $k$.
 2. Calculate a sampling point $p = o + tv$.